ernestoalejo/gulp-ondemand-server/README.md

 > Runs a local server that executes tasks when a page is requested, not when the files change

+It will keep track of the file changes; but instead of running the tasks directly it will run them when a request arrives, before it hits the real development server.

 ## Installation